raphaelramosds/aph/README.md

 🟡 Second option

-🔴 Teachers mark a red space into the timetable as red if they have another thing to do at this time, like a meeting or class
+🔴 Teachers mark a red space into the timetable if they have another thing to do at this time, like a meeting or class

 ## ✨ Functionalities